 Now retired, as an agricultural engineer Juan spent decades working with local growers, as well as working his own land.
 He witnessed first-hand the workings of the old wineries as well as the rise of the new, and to help explain it all he takes us to the town’s excellent Museum of Wine.

 Valdepeñas was already an important government staging post, but when the railway arrived in 1861 it positively boomed.
 By the 1890’s a daily ‘wine train’ was doing its best to quench the seemingly insatiable thirst of the Spanish capital.
-Further coastal lines would soon spring up to facilitate exportation to the far-flung reaches of the empire, and so the conquest of the world was assured, or so it seemed.
+Further coastal lines would soon spring up to facilitate exportation to the far-flung reaches of the empire, and so the conquest of the world was assured, or so it must have seemed.